molecularinformatics/molecularinformatics/README.md

-### Hello Welcome to Biogen Molecular Informatics 👋
+### Hello Welcome to Biogen Molecular Informatics GitHub👋

 <!--
 **molecularinformatics/molecularinformatics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.